Raynaud's Disease

 What is Raynaud's Disease?

 Raynaud's Disease can cause sudden discolouration in the fingers and/or toes.
 Within this discolouration, there are 3 different phases.
 This is why Raynaud's is also called the ''tri-color syndrome''.
-Usually it starts with a white discoloration, this is due to the contracting blood vessels, which results in the blood not properly being transmitted to the skin.
-This is usually followed by the purple / dark blue discoloration, because the blood in the blood vessels does not flow properly.
+Usually, it starts with a white discolouration, this is due to the contracting blood vessels, which results in the blood not properly being transmitted to the skin.
+This is usually followed by the purple / dark blue discolouration because the blood in the blood vessels does not flow properly.
 Finally, there will be a red colour due to the increased blood flow.
-This last phase of discoloration can last a whole lot longer and may be accompanied by wounds on the fingers or toes.
+This last phase of discolouration can last a whole lot longer and may be accompanied by wounds on the fingers or toes.

 What causes Raynaud's Disease?